Company

 Companies aren't “buying local and shipping global” as much as they should be.

 The "buy local, ship global" IT hardware procurement strategy significantly outperforms in-market sourcing when it comes to total costs and operational flexibility.
-Even if you’re “buying local and shipping global” through your hardware vendor, you’ll often see worse results than when compared to working directly with an agnostic logistics provider.

 (PREMISE B)